• Improve this Doc

 netx(fw4-raw-DDG)# action DDOSGUARD id 1 proto udp sport 123 ddg-rule 010ntp

-1. DDoS Guard basic template configuration - Creating a defconf template with mail report configuration.
-Setting filter to drop packets.
+1. DDoS Guard basic template configuration: Create a defconf template with mail report configuration and set the filter action to DROP.

 netx# ddos-guard template defconf